NBA Hall of Fame

 Thompson led the NBA in scoring in 1979 and was a consistent All-Star during the late 1970s, helping establish the Nuggets as a contender in the Western Conference.
 Despite a shortened prime, Thompson’s impact and peak performance placed him among the game’s elite.
 David Thompson was inducted into the Naismith Memorial Basketball Hall of Fame in 1996.

-Thompson's Awards and Records
+Thompson's Awards and Honors

 • ABA All-Star (1976)